dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

         options.
-    *   The `display` and `white-space` changes together remove the dependency on CSS to understand how HTML text is parsed, meaning just looking at the HTML document is sufficient to understand how the text will be formatted.
+    *   The `display` and `white-space` changes together remove the dependency on CSS to understand how HTML text is parsed, meaning just looking at the HTML document is sufficient to understand the precise text it contains.
 1.  `<pre>` tags should be removed.
     *   All text is preformatted (inside quotes), so having a special tag is no longer needed.